MatsThieme/SnowballEngineTemplate/README.md

 ```

 ### Behaviour
-A Behaviour is a Component whose functionality is defined by the user.
+A Behaviour is a Component with user-defined functionality.

 ### Component
 A Component controls the behavior of the corresponding GameObject.